 One of the best pieces of advice that I have ever received comes from a certified dietician talking about her own diet.
 She eats 80% for health and 20% for pleasure.

-Let me explain: 80% of what she consumes is food that she knows is good for her that she may or may not particularly like.
-The other 20% is food that she loves, no matter how ‘bad’ it is for her.
+80% of what she consumes is food that she knows is good for her that she may or may not particularly like.
+The other 20% is food that she loves, no matter how “bad” it is for her.

-This is an awesome life goal and diet to have and live by.
-It recognizes that the vast majority needs to be the good stuff but life isn’t truly lived without the tasty stuff every now and then too.
+This is one of the best health goals in life to have and live by.
+It recognizes that the vast majority needs to be the good stuff but life isn’t truly lived without the tasty stuff every now and then, too.

-10. Drink More Water, Less of Everything Else
+10. Drink More Water and Less of Everything Else

-Although things like coffee, protein shake, herbal tea and even nicotine have their place for making you feel like a more productive human being, it is important to remember the water.
+Although things like coffee, protein shakes, and soda have their place for making you feel like a more productive human being, it is important to remember the water.

 11. Prioritize Sleep

-The literature on the importance of sleep is growing every day and is causing even the hardest-working entrepreneurs out there like Gary Vee and Mark Manson to start prioritising some shut-eye.
+The literature on the importance of sleep is growing every day and is causing even the hardest-working entrepreneurs out there to start prioritizing some shut-eye

-Sleep has been shown to improve learning, reduce risk of depression and even napping has been shown to be a great way to counteract some of the effects of a bad night of sleep.
+Sleep has been shown to improve learning and reduce risk of depression, and even napping has been shown to be a great way to counteract some of the effects of a bad night of sleep.